sa-if/Password-Generator/README.md

 <h1 align="center">Password Generator✌️👍</h1>

-`It is a c++ based advanced password generator for generating strong passwords.🙂 `
+`It is a advanced password generator that can use Java or C++ for generating strong passwords.🙂 `

 ## Authors 👦🏻